penguintutor/neopixel-gui/INSTALL.md

 ```
 Please make sure you check the README.md file in case of any major changes to the configuration.

-If you downloaded the package from [PenguinTutor.com](http://www.penguintutor.com) then check there for a new version and any upgrade instructions.
+If you downloaded the package from [PenguinTutor.com](http://www.penguintutor.com) then check there for a new version and install that in place of the existing files.

+### Extra steps for upgrading from 0.1

+If you have an version 0.1 installed then the program file names have changed.
+Delete any existing icons from the start menu or desktop.
+Rename the rpnpgp.cfg file

+`mv rpnpgp.cfg disco-pixels.cfg`